Paweł Głażewski: Amateur career

-Głażewski was Polish Senior Champion in amateur boxing three times.
+Głażewski was the Polish Senior Champion in amateur boxing three times.
 In 2005, 2006 and 2008.

 Professional career

 Paweł Głażewski turned pro in 2007.
-When he won fight against Leo Tchoula, he won BBU International Champion.
-On August 18 he won WBC Baltic Silver belt.
+When he won the fight against Leo Tchoula, he won the BBU International Champion.
+On August 18 he won the WBC Baltic Silver belt.
 He stopped French boxer Abdelkader Benzinia.

 Roy Jones vs. Paweł Głażewski

-Jones was supposed to face Dawid Kostecki in a ten round bout at Atlas Arena, Poland on June 30.
+Jones was supposed to face Dawid Kostecki in a ten-round bout at Atlas Arena, Poland on June 30.
 Days before the fight, Kostecki was convicted of being the ringleader of a criminal organization and was thrown in jail.
 Paweł Głażewski stepped in to fight Jones instead.
 Jones defeated the 17–0 Głażewski by split decision.

 Jones was knocked down in round six.
 Many felt Głażewski deserved the decision in a close fight.
 Judges scored 96–93 96–94 for Jones, and 95–94 for Głażewski.
 Polish TV scored the fight 97–94 for Głażewski.